HarkuLi/install-scripts/README.md

-# install-scripts
+# Install Scripts

-Scripts for start-up installation on several environments.
+Scripts for my start-up installation on several environments.